 During the recovery after a rhinoplasty, it is suggested that patients sleep with their head elevated.
 This is best achieved by sleeping in a recliner or with the head propped up on a couple of pillows.
 We would suggest that patients take a nap in these two positions to compare their quality of sleep.
 Whichever position is more comfortable, we would have that area set up to be your “home base” after your nose job.

 While we encourage our patients to get out of the house after a rhinoplasty, it is most common that patients stay in the house while the splint remains on the nose.
 After a week at home, patients sometimes complain of “cabin fever”.
 For these reasons, we would have as many projects or forms of entertainment to keep a patient busy during the first week.
 Patients will be able work on the computer, read, and do light projects.
 If a patient was interested in composing a book or planning their trip around the world, this would be a great time.

 Good nutrition is important to help speed along the recovery; we suggest that patients have the house full of healthy foods such as, protein, vitamins, and nutrients to eat during their healing.

-Call Today to Schedule Your Complimentary Consultation
+Call Today to Schedule Your Comprehensive Consultation

 To ensure the best possible outcome from a rhinoplasty, preparation before the surgery is important.
 It ensures that patients have a smooth, fast, and comfortable recovery.
-As a Beverly Hills trained rhinoplasty expert, Dr. Kulbersh offers complimentary consultations at our office in Charlotte, North Carolina.
+As a Beverly Hills trained rhinoplasty expert, Dr. Kulbersh offers comprehensive consultations at our office in Charlotte, North Carolina.
 If you are interested in scheduling an appointment, please call (704) 842-3644 or fill out the Contact Form on the website.